James closes in on NBA record, Lakers falls to Pelicans

 TIP-INS

-Lakers: Went 2-3 during their five-game road trip that concluded in New Orleans and came in 12-16 on the road overall. … Westbrook played after being listed as questionable with an illness earlier in the day. … Davis was playing in his third straight game and for the fifth time in six games since missing 20 games with a right foot injury.
-He reached 20 points for the 26th time in 30 games played this season and 30 points for the 11th time.
+Lakers: Went 2-3 during their five-game road trip that concluded in New Orleans and came in 12-16 on the road overall. … Davis was playing in his third straight game and for the fifth time in six games since missing 20 games with a right foot injury.
+He reached 20 points for the 26th time in 30 games played this season and 30 points for the 11th time. … Got 43 bench points including 13 from Troy Brown Jr. and 11 from Lonnie Walker.

-Pelicans: Larry Nance Jr. had 10 points and nine rebounds. … Have given up at least 70 first-half points in two straight. … After McCollum made the Pelicans’ first 3-point attempt of the game, New Orleans missed 11 straight from deep before Nance hit one in the final half-minute of the first half. … Shot 52% (52 of 100) for the game and finishing at 9 of 30 from deep.
+Pelicans: Larry Nance Jr. had 10 points and nine rebounds. … Have given up at least 70 first-half points in two straight. … Shot 52% (52 of 100) for the game despite going 9 of 30 from deep, missing 11 straight 3s during the first half.

 WARM WELCOME

-Fans cheered for James during introductions and often cheered when he scored, particularly after his end-to-end transition dunk in the third quarter.
-In the fourth, when James tried to save a ball from going out of bounds and fell across the first couple rows of spectators, fans patted him on the back supportively as he lay across them and helped him up.
+Fans cheered James during introductions and when he scored, particularly after his end-to-end transition dunk in the third quarter.
+In the fourth, when James dove into the stands chasing the ball, fans patted him on the back supportively as he lay across them and helped him up.

 UP NEXT